RunestoneInteractive/thinkcspy/_sources/ProblemSets/Initials.rst

 How to Submit
 --------------

+The submission process for this assignment is slightly **different** from that of your previous assignments.
+You will not be given a premade starter file into which you can paste your code.
+Instead, you must upload your own file into the workspace.

-To submit your work, click the *Upload* button on the top-left of the Vocareum window, and upload your ``initials.py`` file.
+1. Click the *Upload* button on the top-left of the Vocareum window, and select your ``initials.py`` file.
+2. Click *Submit*!

 .. _The Accumulator Pattern: ../StringsContinued/TheAccumulatorPatternwithStrings.html